scikit-build/moderncmakedomain/README.md

 | `:prop_dir:`   | For directory properties                           |
 | `:prop_inst:`  | For installed file properties                      |
 | `:prop_cache:` | For cache properties                               |

+# History

+`sphinx-moderncmakedomain` was initially developed in October 2018 by [slurps-mad-rips][slurps-mad-rips] to  help write CMake documentation by simply publishing a python package of the same.
+This was a critical step to  ease the maintenance of sphinx-based documentation and avoid systematically copying the associated python  module maintained within the CMake repository.

+Later in early August 2021, [henryiii][henryiii] discovered the `sphinx-moderncmakedomain` project  while working on scikit-build issue [#574][skbuild-issue-574] intended to simplify its documentation generation infrastructure and avoid updating its own copy of the sphinx extension.
+[henryiii][henryiii] and [jcfr][jcfr] then worked with
+[slurps-mad-rips][slurps-mad-rips] to establish a transition plan to collaboratively maintain the project within the scikit-build organization.

 [sphinxcontrib-cmakedomain]: https://github.com/sphinx-contrib/cmakedomain
 [Kitware]: https://gitlab.kitware.com/